the-teachingRSE-project/competencies/competencies.md

-      self-taught and less aware of key practices.& Stronger focus on team-based project management and development methodologies resulting in higher quality, more reusable code.& Can offer training in core topics to support self-taught/embedded developers.
+      self-taught and less aware of key practices.& Stronger focus on team-based project management and development methodologies resulting in higher quality, more reusable code.& Will offer training in core topics to support self-taught/embedded developers.
-      May have research software guidance/policies that provide advice.\\
+      Should have research software guidance/policies that provide advice.\\
     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     LIBS&